 Read more here...

-When I started Jenny's Shanghai Tours, we followed a fairly common industry practice of charging cancellation fees if customers cancelled their tour within 7 days of their tour date.
+When I started Jenny's Shanghai Tours, we followed a fairly common industry practice of asking for a deposit and then charging cancellation fees if customers cancelled their tour within 7 days of their tour date.
 This made sense for us (and others) since we need to reserve a great car and one of our awesome guides... and if a customer cancels, they may not get to work that day.
 But this was not always friendly to our customers!
 So we changed our policy to be more customer friendly because we want to be known as having the best tour service in China... and it's just a nice thing to do.